Islamic State–Taliban conflict: 2023

 On 1 January, at least 10 people were killed and 8 others were wounded by an explosion at the entrance to the military airport in Kabul, the Afghan capital, on New Year's morning (01.01.2023), the Afghan Interior Ministry reported without providing further details or the exact number of victims.
 The jihadist group Islamic State (IS) today claimed responsibility for the attack against a surveillance post in the military zone of the Kabul airport and identified the suicide bomber, the same one who attacked a hotel frequented by Chinese citizens three weeks ago in the Afghan capital.

 On 5 January, a Taliban spokesperson stated that its forces have killed eight Islamic State insurgents, including foreign nationals, accusing them of having a "main role in the attack on [Longan] hotel".
 These killings, along with seven arrests, took place in a series of raids in Kabul and the western Nimruz Province.

 On 11 January, at least 20 people were killed in a suicide bombing outside of the Ministry of Foreign Affairs in Kabul according to Information Ministry official Ustad Fareedun.
 Responsibility for the attack was claimed by the Islamic State.

-On 27 February, Taliban forces killed two Islamic State militants who they described as "key commanders".
+On 27 February, the Taliban forces killed two Islamic State militants who they described as "key commanders".

-On 9 March, three people, including Mohammad Dawood Muzamil, the Taliban-appointed governor of Balkh Province, are killed by an explosion at his office.
+On 9 March, three people, including Mohammad Dawood Muzamil, the Taliban-appointed governor of Balkh Province, were killed by an explosion at his office.

+On 17 March, the Taliban killed several Islamic State-Khorasan Province insurgents and seized weapons and ammunition during raids on hideouts in Mazar-i-Sharif, Balkh Province.

+On 4 April, six Islamic State members were killed during a raid by the Taliban in Balkh Province.

+In 2023, Taliban security forces killed the head of the ISIS cell responsible for the 2021 Kabul airport attack.